 This nest showed perfect temperatures of around 29 to 30°C, resulting in a relatively balanced sex ratio.

-Because of regular thunderstorms in this period, temperatures were a bit lower than 30°C and thus favouring females.
+Because of regular thunderstorms in this period, temperatures were a bit lower than 30°C and thus favouring males.

 This nest showed female-favouring temperatures, but did never present dangerously hot temperatures even though there was basically no rain during the unusual dry period in October.